simonmichael/hledger/doc/site/index.md

 hledger strives to be usable, practical and to provide real-world value.
 I've been depending on it and improving it since 2007.
-I needed a tool like this badly, and I want to keep it growing and helping others who can also benefit.
+I needed a tool like this badly, and I want to keep it growing and helping others gain financial clarity and control.
-You can help!
+If you feel the same way, join us!
 </div>